swayos/swayos.github.io/README.md

 - remove swayos_setup_* log files from your home directory
 - don't forget to check for updates regularly!

-## Currently supported OS's and notes##
+## Currently supported OS's and notes

 Linux

 - Arch
 - Debian
->> pamac is not available so gnome-software is used
+-- pamac is not available so gnome-software is used
->> have to fix the magnifier icon in font-awesome
+-- have to fix the magnifier icon in font-awesome

 ## UI Structure of SwayOS